 I also want to spend a lot more time over on my Instagram, so be sure to follow me over there if you want to hear budgeting tips (including my real life budget & spending) and ways that you can earn extra money.

-I have now made the switch to going full time on my blog and freelance writing – very exciting!
+I have now made the switch to going full time on my blog – very exciting!
+I am also offering personal coaching.

 I just won an award for Best Money Influencer too, which I’m extremely proud of:

 I’ve recently completed my Financial Adviser diploma, which I’m very proud of 🙂